Student Involvement

 - Be currently residing in an on-campus residence hall

-Students who serve on the CAC for the academic year will receive training and a $200/semester stipend.
-Time commitment is limited to no more than 2-3 hours per week.
+Students who serve on the CAC for the academic year will receive training and a $200/year stipend.
+Time commitment is limited to one monthly meeting and cases, as scheduled (unlikely to exceed 1-1.5 hours/week).

 Not interested in serving on the committee, but want your feedback heard?
 Keep an eye out for our Community Dialogue focus groups in the Fall semester.
 These focus groups will solicit key themes that will be passed onto our committee to keep in mind when updating our Code of Conduct.
 These focus groups will be advertised in The Bark.